sbjohansen/position-size-calculator/README.md

 python position-calculator.py
 ```

+Alternatively, you can download the executable file from the [Releases](https://github.com/sbjohansen/position-size-calculator/releases) page.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.